ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 ### Intro

 In this second post we build upon the solution of [the previous post](/blog/2024/02/02/validate-client-certificates-in-api-management/).
-We'll deploy API Management behind an application gateway and configure the application gateway to validate client certificates.
+We'll deploy API Management inside a virtual network behind an application gateway and configure the application gateway to validate client certificates.
 We'll also configure the application gateway to forward the client certificate to API Management for further validation.

 This post provides a step-by-step guide.
 If you're interested in the end result, you can find it [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw). _(Note that the deployment will take up to 45 minutes, because API Management will be deployed inside a virtual network.)_